flutter/website/src/content/platform-integration/ios/apple-frameworks.md

 ---
-title: Leveraging Apple's System APIs and Frameworks
+title: Leveraging Apple's system APIs and frameworks
+description: >-
-description: Learn about Flutter plugins that offer equivalent functionalities to Apple's frameworks
+  Learn about Flutter plugins that offer equivalent functionalities to Apple's frameworks.
 ---

 When you come from iOS development, you might need to find